Foresters for the Birds

 In response to declines in songbird populations in New England, Audubon Vermont and Vermont Department of Forests, Parks, and Recreation launched Foresters for the Birds, a program that promotes forest stewardship to enhance bird habitat.
 The success of the program is the integration of silviculture with songbird habitat enhancement.
 The Foresters for the Birds program provides forest stewards with tools for effectively communicating with landowners about the benefits of managing forests with bird habitat in mind.
 Essentially, Foresters for the Birds “lets the birds tell the story about how forests can benefit from thoughtful management,” engaging woodland owners in a positive manner to take stewardship steps on their property.

-The Forest Stewards Guild has helped to develop the program in Maine (Forestry for Maine Birds) and is further expanding and adapting the framework to the Southeast, Lake States, and Pacific West.
+The Forest Stewards Guild helped to develop the Forestry for Maine Birds program and is expanding and adapting the framework to the Southeast, Lake States, and Pacific West.
 Each region has distinct interests and opportunities reflected in the partnerships, forest types, and bird species.
-Many foundational elements are shared by all programs including educational workshops that bring landowners and professionals together to share knowledge about the program and how it can be applied, as well as pocket field guides, online resources, and demonstration sites that help to illustrate program content.
+Features shared by all programs include educational workshops that bring landowners and professionals together to share knowledge about the program and how it can be applied, pocket field guides, online resources, and demonstration sites that help to illustrate program content.

 The goals of the program are to:

-- Encourage forest health through the enhancement of bird habitat to keep common birds common
+- Encourage forest health through enhancing bird habitat to keep common birds common

 - Promote the connection between bird habitat and working woodlands